The Morrow Project

 First published in 1980, The Morrow Project RPG was the fourth roleplaying game to use a post-apocalyptic world as their default setting.
-Since then The Morrow Project has gone through four editions; latest in 2013.
-The longest standing edition, 29 years, was the third edition, printed in 1984.
-Between the first and third edition, not much about the game has changed.
+Since then, The Morrow Project has gone through four editions; the latest in 2013.
+The longest-standing edition, 29 years, was the third edition, printed in 1984.
+Between the first and third editions, not much about the game has changed.
 In the third edition, a supplementary booklet was saddle-stitched in the center which contained an expansion to the core rules.
 These rules were optional and when used could further enhance as well as complicate the system.
 The fourth edition takes those optional rules and further smooths out the overall play of the game.
 In this review, we are going to be looking at the third edition.

 What was The Morrow Project?